Tkachuk's three points help Flames beat Canucks - TSN.ca

 The Canadian Press

-VANCOUVER — Matthew Tkachuk put up three points as the Calgary Flames trounced the Canucks 5-2 in Vancouver on Saturday.
+"I thought we pretty much got embarrassed that night and this is our last game of the regular season here in this rink so we had one more crack at it to get them back," the feisty forward said after Calgary handed Vancouver a decisive 5-2 loss on Saturday.

+The Flames were the dominant side from the first puck drop and leapt out to a 3-0 lead by the first intermission.

-Tkachuk had a goal and two assists while Rasmus Andersson added one of each.
+Tkachuk put up a goal and two assists in the victory, while Rasmus Andersson added one of each.
 Noah Hanifin, Elias Lindholm and Johnny Gaudreau also scored for the Flames (38-16-8).

+"I don't know if it's a statement game or not but I know that obviously we talked about what happened last time we were in here and the small picture, we all wanted to start the game really good and that's what we did,."
+Andersson said.
+"We just focused on ourselves and we did what we could and we ended up playing a good game."

 The Canucks (30-26-7) replied with goals from Matthew Highmore and Brock Boeser.